OlegKireev/talent-calc/README.md

-# World of Warcraft - Wraith of the Lich King Talent Calculator
+# World of Warcraft - Wrath of the Lich King Talent Calculator

 The web application allows gamers to create a character talant build and share it to each other.